 Most animals have subspecies, so while this is another great way of making your animal look better or different, it's also something which is almost essential to ensure your world is realistic.

-We've partially covered this by designing our animal as we decided on reasons why the animal might have strong legs or big feet.
+We've partially covered this by designing our animal when we decided on reasons why the animal might have strong legs or big feet.
 However, you may also wish to cover its diet and its position in the food chain.
 While this won't affect the looks of this animal all that much, it will affect the other animals you might still wish to create within that same food chain.
-If your animal is at the bottom of the food chain it means it gets eaten by another animal, that animal will have to be able to eat this current animal, so your options will be limited slightly in that regard.
+If your animal is at the bottom of the food chain, it means it gets eaten by another animal.
+That animal will have to be able to eat this current animal, so your options will be limited slightly in that regard.